EloiStree/2026_03_23_gdp_micro_bit_sensor/README.md

 > ⚠️ It is not a sponsor or commercial partnership.
 >  I just need some .GLB files for my student to work on a fake client Godot XR Tools project.
+> The aim is to train on moving, scaling, grabbing, connecting...

 ------------